 1. Wear Bright Reflective Clothing

 In addition to wearing bright clothing and a reflective vest, you should fit a headlight on the front of your bike and install reflectors on the spokes and rear.
 You should also add reflective tape to the back, front, and sides of your helmet to increase your visibility.

 2. Avoid Riding Between 6 p.m. and 9 p.m.

 According to the National Highway Traffic Safety Administration, about 1 in 5 fatal bicycle accidents happen between 6 p.m. and 9 p.m.
-There are many reasons for this statistic including reduced visibility and an increase in the number of vehicles and bicycles on the road.
+There are many reasons for this statistic, including reduced visibility and increased vehicles and bicycles on the road.